Kinzie Hansen

-Kinzie Hansen (born October 12, 2001) is an American professional softball player for the Oklahoma City Spark of the Association of Fastpitch Professionals (AFP) and is a member of the United States women's national softball team.
+Kinzie Lee Hansen (born October 12, 2001) is an American professional softball player for the Oklahoma City Spark of the Athletes Unlimited Softball League (AUSL) and is a member of the United States women's national softball team.
 She played college softball at Oklahoma where she won the Women's College World Series championship four consecutive years.

 Early life

-Hansen was born to Jason and Nicole Hansen.
+Hansen was born to Jason and Nicole Hansen and has one brother, Cole.
 She played travel ball for the OC Batbusters, and finished the 2018 summer with a .460 batting average, 37 hits, 23 RBIs, 21 runs, 11 home runs and a .990 fielding percentage, and helped lead her team to a national runner-up finish.

 High school career

 Hansen attended Norco High School in Norco, California.
 During her freshman year in 2016, she hit .426 with seven home runs, a team-best 37 RBI, 18 walks and a .525 on-base percentage.
 Following the season, she was named to the Big VIII League first team, and was the only underclassman to be named to the Riverside Press-Enterprise All-Inland first team.
 She was also named CalHiSports State Freshman of the Year.
 During her sophomore year in 2017, she had the team’s second-best batting average at .470, and led the team with 43 RBI.
 Following the season, she was named CalHiSports State Sophomore of the Year.
 As a junior in 2018, she posted a .596 batting average, 31 hits, 29 RBIs, 11 runs scored, four home runs and a .992 fielding percentage and helped lead her team to the CIF Championship.
 Following the season she was named CalHiSports State Junior of the Year and HSGameTime Softball Player of the Year.
 She was also named a first-team All-American, the CIF MVP, the league MVP and the Press Enterprise Softball Player of the Year.